kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 #### Event: initialize

-The first event sent to the algorithm, sent for every task activation.
+This is the first event sent to the algorithm when a task starts.

 ```json
 {